 If you feel that the front driver was at fault for your accident, you should contact the attorneys at Branch & Dhillon.
 Our expert team can help you gather the necessary evidence to strengthen your cases, such as camera footage and witness statements.

-Multiple Rear-End Collision Fault in Texas and South Carolina
+Multiple Rear-End Collision Fault in Texas

 Sometimes, a rear-end collision can lead to a chain reaction.
 When multiple cars are hit in the rear, getting statements from witnesses is critical.
-South Carolina also has adopted the doctrine of modified comparative negligence where in order to recover, the plaintiff’s fault may not be greater than that of the defendant or combined multiple defendants.
+Texas has adopted the doctrine of modified comparative negligence where in order to recover, the plaintiff’s fault may not be greater than that of the defendant or combined multiple defendants.
 Under this doctrine, a plaintiff can only recover damages if they are found 50% or less at fault for the collision.

 Tips for How to Avoid a Rear-End Collision